joe159119/crawler_shopee/README.md

 ## System requirment
 Linux base OS with Docker, Python3 and Cronta (Or another scheduling tool to automatic running).
+A computer with GUI to login first time.
+(See Important section below.)

 ## dependencies
     python==3.6